Manchester City, Liverpool, Chelsea, Tottenham in Champions League draw: Who could English sides face?

 - Watch live updates from Thursday's draw with a Sky Sports day pass

-Already, 26 of the 32 teams in the group stages have been confirmed, with six teams progressing to join them through qualifying, potentially including 2018/19 semi-finalists Ajax.
+Already, 29 of the 32 teams in the group stages have been confirmed, with three more teams due to progress to join them through qualifying, potentially including 2018/19 semi-finalists Ajax.

 So what can the four English teams, Manchester City, holders Liverpool, Chelsea and Tottenham expect?